-A quick to throw together chicken soup with a Mexican twist.
-It’s loaded with chicken, black beans, corn, tomatoes, and salsa.
-Top it with your favorite Mexican cheese, sour cream, crushed tortilla chips and maybe a jalapeno or two.
+This Instant Pot / Pressure Cooker Spicy Chicken Soup is a quick-to-throw-together chicken taco soup and loaded with chicken, black beans, corn, tomatoes, and salsa.
+Top it with your favorite Mexican cheese, sour cream, crushed tortilla chips, and a jalapeno or two.

 - 2 tablespoons olive oil